Frequently Asked Questions

 May I ask student workers to help me out with other course-related tasks?

 Yes, however please do not ask them directly.
-First, ask Ellen.
-She will tell you whether or not your request is appropriate for student workers and whether or not they have other higher priority work to complete.
+First, ask Katie or Ellen.
+They will tell you whether or not your request is appropriate for student workers and whether or not they have other higher priority work to complete.
 Thank you.